ile/blog-scraper/README.md

 }
 ```

-Note: the time extraction expects a `datetime` attribute at the time selector's target element.
+Note: the time extraction expects a `datetime` attribute at the selector's target element.